Kburial/Kburial/README.md

 - 👋 Hi my name is israel, i am from Brazil(Salvador/Bahia), i'm still learning HTML5, CSS3, JS, REACT, my major is front-end, and i would like to share my portifolio here :)
-- 👀 I’m interested in front-end stuff and JS, also in my free time i like so much to learn new languages, nowdays i'm learning spanish
+- 👀 I’m interested in front-end stuff and music(i'm a violinist as well) also in my free time i like so much to learn new languages, nowdays i'm learning spanish
 - 🌱 I’m currently learning JS, REACT, NODE, HMTL5/CSS3, i've been preparing myself for the collage
 - 💞️ I’m looking to collaborate on some projects, and in the same time i would like to share my projects here, i'm here to show my progress as a coder!
 - 📫 How to reach me? isaraelsilvaaa@gmail.com or https://www.linkedin.com/in/israel-da-silva-moreira-9a6a99243/